-One of the most important componants to the CommonPlaces website is its use of responsive design.
-Here's what you need to know about what it is, and why it is essential to modern web design.
+One of the most important components to the CommonPlaces website is the use of responsive design.
+In this article, we will take a look at what responsive web design is and why it is essential to modern web design.

 What is responsive web design?

 Responsive web design is a style of web development where both the layout and the content responds to the device on which it is being rendered and the size of the screen it is presented on.
 If you're viewing this article on a desktop browser, for example, try making your browser window smaller.
 The content column will shrink and the placement of the text will adjust.
 On our homepage, you'll see the image sizes adjust and the layout shrink from three columns, to two columns, to a singular column of content.